TensorWorks/PixelStreamingCloudGuide/FAQ.md

 ## How do I install Vulkan on Linux?
 `sudo apt install vulkan-utils`

-## How to I install Pulse Audio on Linux?
+## How do I install Pulse Audio on Linux?
 `sudo apt-get install -y pulseaudio`

 ## How do I install Nvidia Drivers?